spatie/php-operators.com/resources/content/arithmetic-08-positive-number-conversion.md

 related: ["addition", "negative-number-conversion"]
 ---

-When using the `+` operator in front of a variable, that variable will be cast to a number.
+Cast a variable to a number.

 ```php
 $a = '1';